ycombinator/cloud-billing-golden-deployment/NOTES.md

 - Getting service into production will most likely be the trickiest part.
 Not so much because of governance, but more knowing what the latest practices are.

 ## TODO
+- [ ] Bug?
+Figure out why all actual values are 0
 - [ ] Testing: define scenario to start deployment, stop service, start again for validation
 - [ ] Read data from Usage Cluster for validations
   - [x] Data Out (`aggregations-proxy-metering-*`)